“The best place to hide a dead body is Page 2 of Google’s search results.” Arnie Kuehn, Vertical Measures

 You already know the value of creating great, quality content that helps your customers.
 Putting out that content for free is part of your strategy to create a body of work that helps potential customers with decision making.
 But what do you do when that content doesn’t show up in search results and isn’t driving the traffic you’d hoped?
-Here’s a few tips to optimize your existing content so that it ranks better.
+Here’s a few tips to go back and improve ranking on existing content you’ve already published.

 Reduce page load time by optimizing images